mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

    :figclass: pretty-figures

    Mixxx library - Recordings view

+.. versionchanged:: 1.11
+   Allows to save file in a custom recording directory.

 Mixxx can record your mix in various audio formats and quality settings.
 You can split your recordings, generate :term:`cue files <cue sheet>`, choose a custom